-We promote reading in school by encouraging parents to read at home with their children.

-- Children following the Read Write Inc. programme receive two decodable books each week matched to their phonics ability and a reading for pleasure book (library).
-One of these is called a book bag book and the other one is their phonics book read in class to build fluency. - In Class 2 and 3 children choose a recommended read book (year group directed) and a book of their choice from the library.
+We promote reading in school by encouraging parents to read at home with their children and we have enrichment opportunities in school such as Scholastic Book fair, World Book Day, author webinars which are promoted to parents.
+Children following the Read Write Inc. programme receive two decodable books each week matched to their phonics ability and a reading for pleasure book (library).
+One of these is called a book bag book and the other one is their phonics book read in class to build fluency.
+In Class 2 and 3 children choose a book and take home a reading record book where we track children's reading.